 The outcome of the CAA (and evidence used to reach the relevant outcome) should be recorded and continuously reviewed as part of the organisation's overall governance and accountability framework.
-The statement published by Ofcom on 16 January 2025 (which updated the guidance on CAA) confirms that in-scope service providers must complete their CAAs by 16 April 2025.
+The deadline for inscope service providers to complete their CAAs was 16 April 2025.